These Terms & Conditions are for operating stall sites at BNCM, located at Beaumaris North Primary School oval at Wood Street Beaumaris Victoria 3193.

 A) An authorised officer of Council; or

-For the purposes of ensuring compliance with these terms and conditions or any requirements of trade, including necessary permits, licences and insurance and must cooperate with Council and RCOB
+For the purposes of ensuring compliance with these terms and conditions or any requirements of trade, including necessary permits, licenses and insurance and must cooperate with Council and RCOB

 4. Equipment and Power